 The vascular tunic, also known as the uvea, is the middle layer of the eyeball.
 It is composed of three parts: the choroid, the ciliary body, and the iris.
 The choroid is the posterior portion of the vascular tunic, and it lines the internal surface of the sclera.
 Its numerous blood vessels provide nutrients to the retina.
 Also, the choroid contains melanocytes that produce the pigment melanin.
 Melanin in the choroid absorbs excess light, which prevents reflection and scattering of light within the eyeball.
 Albinos lack melanin in all parts of their body; therefore, they often need to wear sunglasses because bright light is perceived as a bright glare.
 In the anterior portion of the vascular tunic, the choroid becomes the ciliary body, which is composed of ciliary processes and ciliary muscle.
 The ciliary processes contain blood capillaries that secrete aqueous humor.
 Furthermore, the zonular fibers that attach to the lens extend from the ciliary processes.
 The ciliary muscle contracts and relaxes in order to change the tightness of the zonular fibers which in turn alters the shape of the lens, adjusting it for near or far vision.
 The iris is the colored portion of the eye.
 It is located between the cornea and the lens and it attached to the ciliary processes.
 The amount of melanin in the iris determines eye color.
 The main function of the iris is to regulate how much light passes through the pupil, the hole in the center of the iris.

 The lens is located in the cavity of the eyeball, behind the pupil and iris.
+It is suspended from ciliary body muscles via zonule fibers.
+Ciliary body muscles provideaccomodation during the near vision.
 The lens divides the interior of the eyeball into two cavities: the anterior cavity and the vitreous cavity.
 The anterior cavity, the space anterior to the lens, is divided into the anterior chamber and the posterior chamber.
 The anterior chamber is located between the cornea and the iris.
 The posterior chamber is located behind the iris and in front of the zonular fibers and lens.
 Both chambers of the anterior cavity are filled with aqueous humor, a watery fluid that nourishes the cornea and lens.
-The aqueous humor is replaced every 90 minutes.
+The aqueous humor is produced by epithelium of the ciliary body and is replaced every 90 minutes.
+The final destination of this fluid inside of the eye is schlemm's canal which drain the fluid into the body circulation.
 The larger cavity of the eyeball is the vitreous cavity, located between the lens and the retina.
 Within the vitreous chamber is the vitreous body, a transparent jellylike substance that holds the retina against the choroid.
 Unlike the aqueous humor, the vitreous body does not undergo rapid replacement.
 It contains phagocytic cells that remove debris to maintain unobstructed vision.

 Occasionally, some debris may cast a shadow on the field of vision and these are known as vitreal floaters.
 They are much more common in older individuals.